 The I-Corps program helps researchers get insight into entrepreneurship through experiential learning or education.
 If a researcher gets awarded, they receive funds to take the technology, that was developed through research, in a commercialized direction.

 There’s a lot of creativity that comes with it so you have several options after your Ph.D. you can continue in academia, you can go back to industry but there was a third option of maybe doing something a little bit different.

 Post Ph.D., Dagan began Phase I of the Small Business Innovation Research (SBIR) program.
 “The NSF I-Corps was kind of like a teaser,” she said.

 Dagan has encountered some disadvantages due to the pandemic.
 Specifically, she notes a sense of disconnection because she has had to work with people remotely and she had minimal access to labs.
 In addition, some resources were lost because they went towards plans that ended up changing or that were no longer needed.
 On the other hand, Dagan said some advantages of the pandemic were that the company learned how to do things more quickly such as turning a basement space she found into a lab.

 In the future, Atolla Tech hopes to solidify and continue collaborating with others.
 Examples include working with the Center of Advanced Technologies (CAT) and trying to work with growers.
 Over the summer, Atolla Tech began field trials at a private vineyard in upstate New York and is doing trials with the United States Department of Agriculture.

 M’Niyah is a journalism major and psychology minor at CUNY Baruch College.
-In addition to writing for The RICC, she’s an editor and contributor for Baruch’s award-winning Dollars & Sense Magazine.
+In addition to writing for The RICC, she’s Managing Editor and contributor for Baruch’s award-winning Dollars & Sense Magazine.
 She writes for Baruch’s independent, student-run newspaper, The Ticker and has bylines in Daily Planet, a nonprofit news organization.